sketchplugins/plugin-directory/README.md

 - [🧭 Component Browser](https://github.com/funk4d/Component-Browser-Sketch-Plugin), by Dmytro Shevchuk: Must-have for design systems.
 The symbol picker that actually works.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
 - [Sketch to Icon Composer](https://github.com/yoshi2ys/sketch-to-icon-composer), by yoshi2ys: Copies each top-level layer of the selected frame to the clipboard as full-frame SVG files, ready to drop into Apple's Icon Composer.
+- [Symbols Sorter Plugin for Sketch](https://github.com/whiteuistore/sketch-symbols-sorter-plugin), by WhiteUI.Store: Automatically organize symbols in the Sketch file using Symbols Sorter Plugin
 - [UI Color Palette /one・wcag Color Palette Manager for Apps & Websites](https://uicp.ylb.lt/website-download), by Aurélien Grimaud: Color Palettes that meet WCAG Guidelines and Operations
 - [Design Md Sketch](https://www.typeui.sh/), by Bergside: Sketch plugin that extracts styles and generates editable DESIGN.md and SKILL.md drafts based on TypeUI.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds